baronbrew/TILTpi/readme.md

 Full Name: `Tilt`
 Account Name: `pi`

 **Important:** Click NO to admin privileges !! and create a password for that user.
-Write the password down as you will need it to login as user pi.
+Write the password down as you will need it to login as user "pi".

 ## 8.

 From the desktop open the Finder.
-Go to Applications->Utilities and run Terminal. login as user pi using the password you created in the Terminal window
+Go to Applications->Utilities and run Terminal.
+Login as user "pi" using the password you created in the Terminal window

 `login pi`
 Password: `******` (enter password created in Step 7)